eclipse-tractusx/traceability-foss/README.md

 On the first Keycloack start it should be properly configured.

-By default it would be available at http://localhost:8080
+By default, it would be available at http://localhost:8080

-In order to get to the configuration section please click into `Administration Console`.
+To get to the configuration section please click on Administration Console.

 Default user/password is `admin`/`admin`.

-Now you can start configuration.
+Now you can start the configuration.

-Create new Realm `mock` and select one.
+Create a new Realm `mock` and select one.

 In `Realm Settings` (from sidebar) -> `Security Defenses`:
 Clear `X-Frame-Options`